rradfar/sql-coding-challenges/README.md

 ## Simple DISTINCT

-For this challenge you need to find all the unique ages in the `people` table.
+For this challenge you need to find all the unique ages from the `people` table.

 ```sql
 /* your query given id, name, age from the people table */